changecoin/changetip-python/README.rst

 ChangeTip Python Library
 ========================

-A set of tools for interacting with the [ChangeTip](https://www.changetip.com) API.
+A set of tools for interacting with the ChangeTip API - https://www.changetip.com/api/

 Install
 =======